KaranSinghChauhan2002/Spanki.fy/readme.md

-this is a spotify clone
+this is a spotify clone and it is currently in development